callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 # Quick Start Guide Seaglider AD2CP

 Last updated October 2020.
-For the most recent version and link to supporting software and documentation visit:
+For the most recent version, telemetry scripts, and links to supporting software and documentation visit:

 https://github.com/callumrollo/adcp-glider-guide

 This informal guide was compiled using information from the Nortek Signature manuals, in particular the Integrator's Guide, correspondence with Nortek and Seaglider (now Hydroid, previously Kongsberg) support teams, published data from previous integrations on the Seaglider and Spray platforms, and personal experience working with the system 2018-2020.
 This guide comes with no warranty, guarantees of competence, or support.
 In following this guide you may irreparably damage your glider, sensor, computer, lab, person etc. The author assumes no responsibility.
+See licence file for full details.
 Please don't sue me, I'm poor.

 For qualified and competent tech support contact: